Fat fasting is a dieting technique used by people who want to achieve quick fat loss.

-However, fat fasting is higher in fat and lower in carbs and protein than a standard ketogenic diet, which typically contains 75% fat, 20% protein, and 5% carbs.
+However, fat fasting is higher in fat and lower in carbs and protein than a standard ketogenic diet, which typically contains 65-90% fat, 10-30% protein, and under 5% carbs.
 Plus, its effects on health are not well studied.

 Many questions about fat fasting remain unanswered, including what risks are associated with using this method and what types of fat may be optimal when eating this way.

 If you decide to try fat fasting, only follow this plan for 2–5 days, as this diet is lacking in many important nutrients, including protein, micronutrients, and fiber.

 A fat fast is lacking in important micronutrients and protein and thus may have detrimental effects on your health if you follow it long term.
 Therefore, it’s not recommended to stay on this diet for longer than 5 days.

 As a fat fast requires you to get most of your calories from fat, you need to choose foods that have a very high fat content.

 This means that foods higher in protein and carbs are restricted.

 During a fat fast, your diet is quite limited.
 Foods you can eat include:

 - High-fat meats and fish: bacon, sardines, and salmon

 - Oils and high-fat spreads: coconut oil, mayonnaise, olive oil, and avocado oil